 Southbound Iowa Avenue and La Cadena Drive split at this point.
 An Interstate 215 guide sign is posted to the left.
 Photo taken 06/24/07.

 After the Iowa Avenue turnoff, southbound La Cadena Drive approaches a second turnoff to Interstate 215 south to Riverside.
-Stay left for the onramp to Interstate 215 south to California 91 west and California 60.
+Stay left for the on-ramp to Interstate 215 south to California 91 west and California 60.
 Photo taken 06/24/07.

 Turn left to connect to Interstate 215 south.
-La Cadena Drive and Historic U.S. 91-395 continues south (by staying right).
+La Cadena Drive and Historic U.S. 91-395 continues south.
 Photo taken 06/24/07.

 Former U.S. 91-395 leaves San Bernardino County (and the city of Colton) and enters Riverside County (and the city of Riverside).
 La Cadena Drive is now basically a frontage road alongside Interstate 215.
 Photo taken 06/24/07.